Getting the “This Account Does Not Have iCloud Music Enabled” error when attempting to use Apple Music on your iPhone, iPad, or Mac devices?

 - Tap Reset Network Settings.

-We hope one of these methods was able to provide you with the solution to the “This Account Does Not Have iCloud Music Enabled” error message.
+We hope one of these methods could provide you with the solution to the “This Account Does Not Have iCloud Music Enabled” error message.

-If nothing has worked, you can certainly always contact Apple’s customer service by making a Genius Bar reservation.
+If nothing has worked, you can always contact Apple’s customer service by making a Genius Bar reservation.
 Explain the issue and all of the things you’ve tried.
-The Genuises should be able to assist you from there.
+The Apple technicians should be able to assist you from there.

-If you have any comments or concerns, please use the comment section below.
+If you have any feedback or questions, please don’t hesitate to comment below.